lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 {{RFC9334}} defines the IETF remote attestation architecture and extensively discusses nonce-based freshness.

-Specific attestation technology specification such as {{RFC9711}} and
+Specific attestation technology specifications such as {{RFC9711}} and
-{{RFC9783}} offers guidance on replay protection using nonces.
+{{RFC9783}} offer guidance on replay protection using nonces.
 This document defers specific recommendations to those specifications.

 If an attestation technology or Composite Attester profile transforms a